-The Historic Landmark Preservation Board is responsible for the historic landmark preservation plan and makes recommendations on establishing historic landmark preservation districts in the city limits.
+The Historic Landmark Preservation Board (HLPB) is responsible for the historic landmark preservation plan and makes recommendations on establishing historic landmark preservation districts in the city limits.

 Members of this board must have knowledge and experience in history, art, architecture, or real estate planning and development and have a demonstrated interest, competence, or knowledge in historic preservation.